 There is a collective responsibility amongst all stakeholders to support open data efforts such as DeepData and community curation and engagement is going to be critical.
 Useful models of this can be found in the community process that supports the World Register of Marine Species.
 An additional lesson here is maintaining a priority of quality over quantity and keeping the database as simple as possible.
 Partnerships with big international science programs will be critical, for example major genomic data projects, the UN Decade of Ocean Science and the UN Biodiversity Beyond National Jurisdictions (BBNJ) treaty process.

+UPDATE TOTALS OF PAPERS

+LIT AND DESCRIPTIONS

+DESCRIBED BY

+CHECKLIST

+CHANGES OVER TIME- GEN ET SP INDET- VASOPORA CERAMICA- HOW TO CAPTURE HERE

 ACKNOWLEDGEMENTS